 Feedback & Comments –

-Conclusions: Running on unknown path without roadmap or direction with due respect running like a headless chicken often result in disasters.
-I personally have seen and taken part in programs to build my experience or hands on mastery in such situations where Mobile Payments or Mobile Wallet based Cross Border remittances support country economy and proven in 100% confidence level that when it came to the crunch, many countries including Greece, Cyprus & Italy had no choice but to accept rescue terms that affected not only bank bondholders and shareholders – but many thousands of private deposit holders.
+Conclusions: This is to explore and deliberate.
+The suggestions or new thoughts/ideas on the table.
+Off-course comments in agreement/disagreement are welcome.
+Running on the unknown path without roadmap or direction with due respect running like a headless chicken often result in disasters.
+I personally have seen and taken part in programs to build my experience or hands-on mastery in such situations where Mobile Payments or Mobile Wallet based Cross Border remittances support country economy and proven in 100% confidence level that when it came to the crunch, many countries including Greece, Cyprus & Italy had no choice but to accept rescue terms that affected not only bank bondholders and shareholders – but many thousands of private deposit holders.

 ====================== About the Author =================================